-Your child may not feel like eating and/or have changes in tasting food.
+Your child may not feel like eating and/or food may taste differently to them.
 This may be because of the chemotherapy, other drugs, the worry of having ALL, or doing less physical activity.
 Some drugs, e.g. corticosteroids (dexamethasone and prednisone), can cause hunger and your child may eat a lot of food and gain weight over this time.